Jeffrey Epstein found injured in New York jail cell

 Jeffrey Epstein, the millionaire financier who is being held on federal sex trafficking charges, was found injured and in a fetal position in his cell at a New York City jail, sources close to the investigation told NBC News on Wednesday night.

-Two sources told NBC News that Epstein may have tried to hang himself, while a third source cautioned that the injuries weren't serious, questioning whether Epstein might have staged an attack or a suicide attempt to get a transfer to another facility.
+While the two sources said that Epstein may have tried to hang himself, a third source cautioned that the injuries weren't serious, questioning whether Epstein might have staged an attack or a suicide attempt to get a transfer to another facility.

+Another source said that an assault hadn't been ruled out and that another inmate in Epstein's unit, identified by sources as Nicholas Tartaglione, had been questioned.
+Sources also said Epstein and Tartaglione were cell mates.

 New look at Jeffrey Epstein's private islandJuly 24, 201903:25